t-regx/t-regx.github.io/docs/overview.md

  - Cleaning the [mess after PHP regular expressions API](whats-the-point.md):
    - All false positives and false negatives are eliminated
    - Special values like `null`, `false`, `''` aren't used to indicate errors.
-   - Unifying interface between matching, replacing, splitting - all operations
+   - Unifying differences between matching, replacing, splitting - all operations
-   - No default parameters
-   - No flags
-   - No var-args
    - Results aren't a dull `string[][]` array, but a dedicated [`Match`](match-details.md) details.
    - Based on exceptions - No warnings, errors or fatal errors or notices.
    - Relieving developers from [**brain strain**](#brain-strain):